 Johnny Depp releases album and undertakes tour after his stormy trial

-Actor Johnny Depp releases a rock album with legendary guitarist Jeff Beck and is already touring Europe, a way to forget the stormy trial against his ex-wife Amber Heard.
+(AFP) The actor Johnny Depp releases a rock album with legendary guitarist Jeff Beck and is already on tour in Europea way to forget the stormy trial against his ex-wife Amber Heard.

 The album, entitled “18”, is basically made up of versions of rock classics, and goes on sale this Friday.